Last Updated on 29 January 2026 by Cycloscope

 From Sareema back to Estonia mainland

-From Kuressaare we took a bus back to the mainland since we did not want to do the whole tour of the island.
+From Kuressaare, we took a bus back to the mainland since we did not want to do the entire island tour.
 From Kuressaare, there were no ferries back to the mainland at the time of our visit.

-Back on the mainland, in Virstu, the bike path will take you on a dirt road for about twenty kilometers, then you will reach the city of Pärnu, from which you have to go along a somehow busy road.
-Pärnu is developing as a summer resort town and there are often festivals and cultural events.
+Back on the mainland, in Virstu, the bike path takes you on a dirt road for about 20 kilometers, then you reach the city of Pärnu, from which you have to go along a somewhat busy road.
+Pärnu is developing as a summer resort town, and there are often festivals and cultural events.

 What to see in Tallinn

-For those starting their trip in Estonia, or coming from Finland, Tallinn will probably be the first stop on the route.
+For those starting their trip in Estonia or coming from Finland, Tallinn will likely be the first stop.

-The historic center of the Estonian capital is a UNESCO World Heritage Site, it is of impressive beauty and is so well preserved that you really feel like you are going back to the time of the Hanseatic League.
+The historic center of the Estonian capital is a UNESCO World Heritage Site, of impressive beauty and so well preserved that you really feel like you are going back to the time of the Hanseatic League.

-During the summer, free tours of the city are organized by the local students (it is good to leave a tip), you can get info from the tourist office.
+During the summer, local students organize free city tours (it is good to leave a tip), and you can get info from the tourist office.
 In Tallinn, you can rent a bicycle to explore the city and its surroundings.

 Tallinn is not only a historical city, it is a mix of ancient, modern and what remains of the Soviet occupation, among the things not to be missed are the Seaplane Harbor, Telliskivi Creative City, and Linnahall.